M-Tuy/GeoChem-DataLab/README.md

 | Above MKM (>25 ppm) | 367 | 1.31% |

 ---
 ## 4. Interpretation

-Results show clear geographic patterns in the highest As and U concentrations, with visible clustering in northern Sweden and parts of central Sweden.
-Because the method relies on relative percentiles, it identifies points that are high **relative to this dataset**, not necessarily points exceeding regulatory guideline values.
+Results show clear geographic patterns in the highest As and U concentrations.
+Clustering is visible in northern Sweden and parts of central Sweden.
+The method relies on relative percentiles.
+It identifies points that are high relative to this dataset, not necessarily points that exceed regulatory guideline values.

-**Priority 1** points are the most notable, since they show co-occurrence of relatively high As and U at the same location — a stronger signal than either element alone.
-These areas may be worth further investigation, particularly where they coincide with sensitive land use, drinking water interests, or hydrogeological conditions affecting mobility and exposure.
+Priority 1 points are the most notable.
+They show co-occurrence of relatively high As and U at the same location, a stronger signal than either element alone.
+These areas may warrant further investigation, particularly where they coincide with sensitive land use, drinking water interests, or hydrogeological conditions affecting mobility and exposure.

-**Priority 2** points indicate that only one of the two elements is relatively elevated.
-These should not automatically be treated as risk areas but can support further prioritization depending on local context.
+Priority 2 points indicate that only one element is relatively elevated.
+These should not automatically be treated as risk areas, but can support further prioritization depending on local context.

-**Comparison against regulatory guideline values:** notably, 7.6% of sample points (2,119 of 27,981) exceed the Naturvårdsverket KM guideline value of 10 ppm for arsenic, more than the 5% that the relative "top 5%" screening threshold alone would suggest, since KM (10 ppm) is a lower bar than this dataset's own 95th percentile (13.00 ppm).
-This shows that more of the dataset exceeds the legal "sensitive land use" guideline than the relative screening method alone would indicate — an important finding when moving from relative screening toward regulatory-relevant assessment.
+**Comparison against regulatory guideline values:** 7.6% of sample points (2,119 of 27,981) exceed the Naturvårdsverket KM guideline value of 10 ppm for arsenic.
+This is more than the 5% the relative screening threshold alone would suggest, since KM (10 ppm) is a lower bar than this dataset's own 95th percentile (13.00 ppm).
+More of the dataset exceeds the legal "sensitive land use" guideline than the relative screening method alone indicates.
+This matters when moving from relative screening toward regulatory-relevant assessment.

-**Alum shale overlay (Figure 5):** Adding the alum shale bedrock layer highlights a spatial association between geology and the priority screening results.
-The densest Priority 1 clusters, particularly in northern Sweden and parts of central Sweden, sit directly along or immediately adjacent to mapped alum shale polygons.
-This is consistent with known Swedish geology: alum shale is an organic-rich black shale historically associated with elevated uranium and sulfide-hosted trace metals, including arsenic, so till derived from or transported across these formations would be expected to carry elevated As and U signatures (Armands, 1972; Andersson et al., 1985; Falk et al., 2006; Lecomte et al., 2017).
-The red/orange points do not sit only directly on the shale outcrops but form a broader halo around them, a pattern consistent with glacial till transport smearing geochemically anomalous material some distance from its bedrock source.
-Not all Priority 1 clusters are explained by the mapped alum shale — for example, the southern clusters (Skåne, Gotland) show limited nearby alum shale in this dataset, suggesting a different or additional source (a different lithology, an alum shale occurrence not captured at this data resolution, or a non-geological contribution) may be responsible there and would benefit from further investigation.
-This overlay is presented as a visual, exploratory observation; it has not yet been tested with a quantitative spatial statistic (e.g. distance-based buffer analysis of Priority 1/2 points relative to alum shale polygons), which is noted as a possible next step.
+**Alum shale overlay (Figure 5):** Adding the alum shale bedrock layer shows a spatial association between geology and the priority screening results.
+The densest Priority 1 clusters, in northern Sweden and parts of central Sweden, sit along or near mapped alum shale polygons.
+This fits known Swedish geology: alum shale is an organic-rich black shale associated with elevated uranium and sulfide-hosted trace metals, including arsenic (Falk et al., 2006; Lecomte et al., 2017).
+Till derived from or transported across these formations would be expected to carry elevated As and U signatures.
+The priority points form a halo around the shale rather than sitting only on the outcrops, consistent with glacial till transport spreading anomalous material from its bedrock source.

+Not all Priority 1 clusters relate to mapped alum shale.
+The southern clusters (Skåne, Gotland) show little nearby shale in this dataset.
+A different source is likely there, possibly a different lithology, an unmapped shale occurrence, or a non-geological input.
+This warrants further investigation.

+The overlay is a visual, exploratory observation.
+It has not been tested with a quantitative spatial statistic, noted as a next step below.

-**Important:** this is a **screening tool, not a risk map**.
+**Important:** this is a screening tool, not a risk map.
 It does not incorporate regulatory guideline values, bioavailability, land use, or exposure pathways.

 ---

 ## 5. Limitations

 - Classification is based on total/leachable concentrations, not bioavailability or chemical speciation.
-- Relative percentiles show anomalies **within this dataset**, not regulatory exceedances.
+- Relative percentiles show anomalies within this dataset, not regulatory exceedances.
-- No equivalent Naturvårdsverket generic guideline value was identified for uranium in soil; Swedish uranium regulation tends to focus on drinking water and radiological guidance rather than a general soil contamination limit.
+- No Naturvårdsverket generic guideline value exists for uranium in soil.
+Swedish uranium regulation focuses on drinking water and radiological guidance rather than a general soil contamination limit.
 - Local land use, exposure pathways, and receptor information are not included in this version.
 - Groundwater conditions, pH, redox environment, and carbonate chemistry are not part of the prioritization model.
-- The `> 0` filter excludes both "not analyzed" placeholders (0) and below-detection-limit values (stored as negative numbers), slightly narrowing the effective dataset compared to a method that treats below-detection values as left-censored data.
+- The `> 0` filter excludes "not analyzed" placeholders (0) and below-detection-limit values (negative numbers), slightly narrowing the dataset compared to a method treating below-detection values as left-censored data.
-- Results should be supplemented with site- and medium-specific information before being used for risk assessment.
+- Results should be supplemented with site- and medium-specific information before use in risk assessment.
-- The alum shale overlay (Figure 5) is a visual association only; it has not been tested statistically and does not account for glacial transport distance, ice-flow direction, or alum shale occurrences that may be missing from or under-represented at this data resolution.
+- The alum shale overlay (Figure 5) shows a visual association only.
+It has not been tested statistically and does not account for glacial transport distance, ice-flow direction, or shale occurrences missing from this dataset.

 ---

 ## 6. Next Steps

-To move this analysis from geochemical screening toward more risk-informed prioritization:
+To move this analysis from geochemical screening toward risk-informed prioritization:

-1. **Compare against relevant guideline values**: done for arsenic in this version (Figure 4); still needed for uranium via an alternative regulatory framework (e.g. drinking water or radiological guidance).
+1. **Compare against relevant guideline values**: done for arsenic (Figure 4); still needed for uranium via drinking water or radiological guidance.
-2. **Add land use or receptor information**: a simple exposure proxy such as residential areas, agricultural land, drinking water interests, or proximity to private wells.
+2. **Add land use or receptor information**: residential areas, agricultural land, drinking water interests, or proximity to private wells.
-3. **Medium-specific analysis** — keep soil/till, sediment, surface water, and groundwater separate, since risk logic differs by medium.
+3. **Medium-specific analysis**: keep soil/till, sediment, surface water, and groundwater separate, since risk logic differs by medium.
-4. **Geochemical mobility**: use support variables (Fe, Al, Ca, pH) to interpret binding, mobility, and potential transport.
+4. **Geochemical mobility**: use Fe, Al, Ca, pH to interpret binding, mobility, and potential transport.
-5. **Regional background variation**: test county/regional percentile thresholds instead of a single national threshold, to account for naturally elevated geological background in some areas.
+5. **Regional background variation**: test county-level thresholds instead of a single national threshold, to account for naturally elevated geological background in some areas.
-6. **Distribution-aware thresholds**: consider log-transformation before percentile calculation, given the typically right-skewed nature of geochemical concentration data.
+6. **Distribution-aware thresholds**: consider log-transformation before percentile calculation, given the typically right-skewed nature of geochemical data.
-7. **Transparent uncertainty reporting**: document data coverage, analytical method, sample medium, spatial resolution, and limitations clearly in any future version.
+7. **Transparent uncertainty reporting**: document data coverage, analytical method, sample medium, spatial resolution, and limitations in future versions.
-8. **Quantify the alum shale association**: run a distance-based spatial join (e.g. buffer alum shale polygons and compute nearest-distance for each Priority 1/2 point) to test whether the visual clustering seen in Figure 5 is statistically stronger than expected by chance, and to account for glacial ice-flow direction where available.
+8. **Quantify the alum shale association**: run a distance-based spatial join, buffering shale polygons and computing nearest-distance for each priority point, to test whether the clustering in Figure 5 is stronger than expected by chance.

+---

 ## 7. Way Forward: Toward a Machine Learning-Based Model

-The current version of GeoScreen SE is intentionally simple: a transparent, percentile-based screening method that anyone can follow and reproduce without a statistical background.
+The current version of GeoScreen SE is intentionally simple.
+It is a transparent, percentile-based screening method that anyone can follow and reproduce without a statistical background.
 This is a deliberate first step, not a final product.

-As the project matures, the plan is to expand both the **data** and the **modeling approach**:
+As the project matures, the plan is to expand both the data and the modeling approach.

 **More data:**
-- Incorporate additional SGU layers already present in the delivery (e.g. `moran_2mm_hno3_icpms`, sediment and surface soil tables) to compare As/U behavior across sample media.
+- Incorporate additional SGU layers already in the delivery (e.g. `moran_2mm_hno3_icpms`, sediment and surface soil tables) to compare As/U behavior across sample media.
-- Bring in supporting geochemical variables beyond Fe/Ca/Al already flagged in Section 6 — for example pH, S, and rare earth elements, which may help explain why certain points are hotspots, not just *that* they are.
+- Add supporting geochemical variables beyond Fe/Ca/Al, such as pH, S, and rare earth elements, to help explain why certain points are hotspots, not just that they are.
 - Add external layers such as bedrock geology, land use, or proximity to drinking water sources, to move from pure geochemistry toward exposure-relevant context.

 **Toward machine learning:**
-During development, early experiments were done with **k-nearest neighbors (KNN) regression**, testing whether Ca concentration could help predict U concentration at unsampled points.
-Two versions were tried:
-- A manual "by hand" KNN implementation (k=1), to understand the mechanics of nearest-neighbor prediction.
-- A `scikit-learn`, based KNN regression sweeping k from 1 to 70, to observe the classic bias-variance tradeoff (low k = overfit/noisy, high k = oversmoothed).
+Early experiments used k-nearest neighbors (KNN) regression to test whether Ca concentration could help predict U concentration at unsampled points.
+Two versions were tried: a manual "by hand" implementation (k=1) to understand the mechanics of nearest-neighbor prediction, and a `scikit-learn` version sweeping k from 1 to 70 to observe the bias-variance tradeoff.

-These experiments were **exploratory and kept separate from the current screening pipeline**, they answer a different question (can one variable predict another?) than the percentile method (which points are relatively elevated?).
-They are, however, a useful proof of concept for where this project is heading:
+These experiments were exploratory and kept separate from the current screening pipeline.
+They answer a different question, whether one variable can predict another, than the percentile method, which asks which points are relatively elevated.
+They are a useful proof of concept for where this project is heading:

-- **Spatial interpolation** (e.g. kriging, IDW, or KNN-based prediction) to move from discrete sample points toward continuous surfaces, directly addressing the "points vs. areas" limitation noted by early reviewers of this report.
+- **Spatial interpolation** (kriging, IDW, or KNN-based prediction) to move from discrete points toward continuous surfaces.
-- **Regression/classification models** using Fe, Ca, Al, pH, and other geochemical variables as predictors, to model *mobility and likely bioavailability* rather than relying on raw concentration alone.
+- **Regression/classification models** using Fe, Ca, Al, and pH as predictors, to model mobility and likely bioavailability rather than relying on raw concentration alone.
-- **Train/test validation** (as already practiced in the KNN experiments) to properly evaluate any future predictive model, rather than relying solely on descriptive percentile statistics.
+- **Train/test validation**, as already practiced in the KNN experiments, to properly evaluate future predictive models.
-- Eventually, a **risk-informed prioritization model** that combines geochemical prediction, land use, and exposure pathways — the natural endpoint hinted at in Section 6.
+- Eventually, a **risk-informed prioritization model** combining geochemical prediction, land use, and exposure pathways.

-The percentile screening method in this report remains the **baseline and reference point**: any future ML-based model should be validated against it, and should improve on, not obscure, its transparency and reproducibility.
+The percentile screening method in this report remains the baseline and reference point.
+Any future ML-based model should be validated against it, and should improve on, not obscure, its transparency and reproducibility.

 ---

 ## 8. References

 - Andersson, A., Dahlman, B., Gee, D.G., Snäll, S. (1985). *The Scandinavian Alum Shales.* Sveriges Geologiska Undersökning, Ca 56.
-- Armands, G. (1972). *Geochemical studies of uranium, molybdenum and vanadium in a Swedish alum shale.* Stockholm Contributions in Geology, 27.
 - Falk, H., Lavergren, U., Bergbäck, B. (2006).
 Metal mobility in alum shale from Öland, Sweden. *Journal of Geochemical Exploration*, 90(3), 157–165.
 - Lecomte, A., Cathelineau, M., Michels, R., Peiffert, C., Brouand, M. (2017).
-Uranium mineralization in the Alum Shale Formation (Sweden): Evolution of a U-rich marine black shale from sedimentation to metamorphism. *Ore Geology Reviews*, 88, 71–98.
+Uranium mineralization in the Alum Shale Formation (Sweden). *Ore Geology Reviews*, 88, 71–98.
-- Naturvårdsverket. *Riktvärden för förorenad mark, Rapport 5976.* [https://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Fororenade-omraden/Riktvarden-for-fororenad-mark/](https://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Fororenade-omraden/Riktvarden-for-fororenad-mark/)
+- Naturvårdsverket. *Riktvärden för förorenad mark, Rapport 5976.* https://www.naturvardsverket.se/Stod-i-miljoarbetet/Vagledningar/Fororenade-omraden/Riktvarden-for-fororenad-mark/
-- SGU (Sveriges geologiska undersökning). *Markgeokemi, regional provtagning.* [https://www.sgu.se/produkter-och-tjanster/geologiska-data/geokemi--geologiska-data/markgeokemi/](https://www.sgu.se/produkter-och-tjanster/geologiska-data/geokemi--geologiska-data/markgeokemi/)
+- SGU (Sveriges geologiska undersökning). *Markgeokemi, regional provtagning.* https://www.sgu.se/produkter-och-tjanster/geologiska-data/geokemi--geologiska-data/markgeokemi/
-- SGU (Sveriges geologiska undersökning). *Berggrund 1:50 000–1:250 000.* [https://www.sgu.se/produkter-och-tjanster/geologiska-data/berggrund--geologiska-data/berggrund/](https://www.sgu.se/produkter-och-tjanster/geologiska-data/berggrund--geologiska-data/berggrund/)
-- SGU. *Uran, Bedömningsgrunder för grundvatten.* [https://www.sgu.se/anvandarstod-for-geologiska-fragor/bedomningsgrunder-for-grundvatten/grundvattnets-kvalitet--oorganiska-amnen/uran/](https://www.sgu.se/anvandarstod-for-geologiska-fragor/bedomningsgrunder-for-grundvatten/grundvattnets-kvalitet--oorganiska-amnen/uran/)